gyozatech/noodlog/README.md

 ## Usage

-Let's assume you have Go 1.16+ istalled on your computer.
+Let's assume you have Go 1.16+ installed on your computer.
 Execute the following:

 ```shell